mrc2rules/AsusTUF-Help-Guide/windows/english-en/windows/installing-windows-11.md

 There are two ways you can use to create an installation media.
 If you're new to this, you should probably use MCT (Media Creation Tool).&#x20;

-Rufus is another choice for advanced users with a lot more configurable options for your installation
+Rufus is another choice for advanced users with a lot more configurable options for your installation.
+Ventoy is also a choice for advanced users who want to manage all their ISOs into one singular drive.

 {% tabs %}
 {% tab title="Microsoft Media Creation Tool" %}